 Hours of Service Violation and Truck Accidents

 In order to operate a motor vehicle safely on the road, drivers need to be alert and awake at all times.
-Driving can put a lot of strain on one’s body and extended period behind the wheel can cause fatigue.
+Driving can put a lot of strain on one’s body and an extended period behind the wheel can cause fatigue.
 For commercial truck drivers, driving fatigue is a reality they know far too well.
-Long, consecutive hours driving across the country can increase the risk of falling asleep at the wheel and causing a serious accident.
+Long, consecutive hours driving across the country can increase the risk of falling asleep at the wheel.
+This causes a serious accident.
 This type of negligence is known as an hours of service violation

 The federal government has regulations that limit the amount of time commercial truck drivers can be on the road.
 Unfortunately, many truck companies violate these regulations, putting drivers and every other motorist at risk of an accident.
 To learn more about your legal options for recovering financial compensation, contact the Oklahoma truck accident lawyers of the Abel Law Firm at (405) 239-7046 to schedule a free consultation.